 Megachilidae > Megachile > Megachile pugnata

 Pugnacious leafcutter bee (Megachile pugnata) is a sunflower bee through and through.
 This distinctive, large megachilid is common in summer on composite asters in gardens, backyards, and agricultural fields.
-It has a particularly large head, including a genal tooth (like Halictus ligatus/poeyi), which sets it apart from close relatives of the subgenus Sayapis.
+The female has a particularly large head with a spikey genal tooth on the cheek (like Halictus ligatus/poeyi), which sets her apart from other close relatives in the subgenus Sayapis.

 Phenology